nhsd-exeter/dos-integration/test/integration/README.md

 ### Tags

 The test suite is setup to be run with a series of tags, that enable the runner to choose the tests being selected.
-Tags do not have to match exactly, they are matched as if they are followed by a wildcard, so for example, it is possible to run all pharmacy related tests with the TAGS=complete variable set.
+Tags do not have to match exactly, they are matched as if they are followed by a wildcard, so for example, it is possible to run all pharmacy related tests with the TAG=complete variable set.
 The suite does not, however, support all Cucumber tag functionality, as the tags are passed through as a variable from the run command without the '@' symbol.
-E.g. `TAGS=complete`
+E.g. `TAG=complete`

 ### Environment